KelvinShadewing/KyrodianLegends/wiki/midi.md

 * Planting - Midi can have one landmine planted at a time.
 This is done by holding down while standing and pressing the bomb button.
 If Midi jumps while standing on a mine, it will explode under him, launching him into the air for a much higher jump.
 * Dropping - While in his transphere, Midi will leave a time bomb on the ground.
 If he has the wingnut ability, these bombs will float, allowing him to perform a repetitive bomb jump for as long as he has energy to do so.

+Even when charged, Midi's bombs suffer a speed reduction when under water.

 ![Transphere](img/transphere.gif)

 Midi's transphere is basically a morphball, but with two differences to its Metroid counterpart.
 One, it does not play a spinning animation when stationary, and instead, rolls according to the speed its travelling at.
 Two, it obeys slopes, and will gain speed depending on the direction of the slope it is on.
 It can move at the same speeds Midi can while running, but has lower friction because it's a ball.

+The sides of the ball (middle of the sprite) are actually made of glass, and Midi's body can be seen spinning inside.
+The explanation of why he does not get dizzy is that because [pillbugs](biometals.md), the creatures from which the transphere came from, can be transported rather roughly when in their ball forms, and use internal inertial dampeners to protect their more sensitive circuitry.

+Midi gains the transphere when he falls into a pillbug manufacturing machine.
+The machine attempts to adapt the spherical metal plating used by pillbugs to his body, and it ends up intertwining with his magic and becoming a part of his other rare magical ability, his "tailsafe".

+The tailsafe (as Midi calls it, a play on the word "failsafe") is a portal in his tail that leads to his own personal hyperspace arsenal, and acts as his inventory.
+His tail is also unusually strong, and helps him with both handling long falls and swimming, as he's not a very good swimmer.

+Midi can travel between areas by returning to the Cloud Chaser and speaking to Sophie, who will list what areas can be travelled to and what missions are available for each one.
+New areas are unlocked as the game progresses.
+Trey will give story missions as Midi gains experience while he investigates the Cold Front, and will join in some of the story missions as an AI partner.

+When Trey is following Midi, he will help attack enemies using his own gameplay moves.
+If he cannot find a way back to Midi, he will simply teleport to him.
+While Trey is not invincible, he won't die and cost players the mission when he runs out of health, but instead crouches down to catch his breath for a moment, then catch up with Midi when he's better.